No, there is no safe way to shoot Ativan. Injecting the drug comes with a host of potential dangers.

 There is a big difference between injecting a drug yourself and having a physician do it for you.
 Some people may decide to buy Ativan without a prescription, but street versions can be counterfeits or mixed with dangerous, unknown substances.

-Injecting any drug, including Ativan, comes with a host of additional consequences.
+Injecting any drug, including Lorazepam, comes with a host of additional consequences.

 A 2015 article published by the Australian Prescriber states that using a benzodiazepine for three to four weeks increases the chances that the user will experience unpleasant symptoms of withdrawal if they quit using it suddenly.

 A person may become dependent on a benzodiazepine—even if it is prescribed—and start engaging in behaviors that signify misuse such as injecting the drug.
 Ativan is often prescribed as a tablet or liquid, so it is only meant to be taken orally.

 Crushing Ativan tablets to combine the powder with liquid or injecting the liquid form of it into the veins is dangerous even in medically supervised environments.
 In 2014, Pharmacy Times published an article on nurses who have accidentally injected an oral version of the drug into patients.

 The article said that, in some cases, nurses did not know enough about the risks of injecting a patient with an oral version of a drug intravenously.
 Other times, nurses were simply trying to help, and they improvised in the best way they could.

 Pharmacy Times states that injecting an oral drug into a person’s veins could cause various health issues.
 Oral versions of any medication often have added ingredients for digestion that are not meant to be absorbed directly into the bloodstream.